Skip to main content

 const componentHandler = Studio.getComponentHandler()

-const cubeComponent = new CUBE.Component()
+const cubeComponent = new CUBES.Component()

 componentHandler.add(cubeComponent)